azimut/newspod/README.md

 # newspod

 From a list of RSS feeds.
-Generates an HTML page with direct links to audio fieles.
-Updated with Gitub Actions.
+Generates a full text searchable HTML page with direct links to audio files, and a SQLite database to perform the searches.
+Update daily through *GitHub Actions*.

 ## Why?